0xLeif/AppState/README.md

 - **OptionalConstant:** Allows users to access a specific part of AppState's state.
 Useful if the state value is optional.
 - 🍎 **SecureState:** Securely stores its string values using the Keychain.
 - **AppDependency:** Simplifies the handling of dependencies throughout your application.
 - 🍎 **ObservedDependency:** Simplifies the handling of dependencies throughout your application.
+Dependencies must conform to ObservableObject.
 Backed by an `@ObservedObject` to publish changes to SwiftUI views.

 ## Getting Started